mantidproject/documents/Design/Instrument-2.0/ScanningInstruments_ILL.md

 #### D2B

-* Angles are read from the ASCII file
+* Angles are read from the ASCII file (or NeXus file if available)
 * 100 steps can be supported
  * 100 steps x 64 detectors x 256 pixels = 1,638,400 spectra

+#### D7

+* Read angle for each numor from NeXus file
+* Merge ~10 files, each with 44 detectors

 #### D4

-> Operates like D2B, except that it has much more flexible scanning practices and the detector does not have vertical resolution.

-#### D7

-> Compared to D2B and D4 this instrument uses fewer scan points, and data from each scan point is stored in separate files.
+* Can handle 'flexible' scanning practices

 ### Outstanding Questions